tuttlem/tuttlem.github.io/_posts/2019-07-05-daemon-development.md

 Next up, we'll set the [umask](https://en.wikipedia.org/wiki/Umask) for the process to `0`.
 It it standard practice for a daemon to operate with a umask of `0`.
 At the operating system level, this forces new file objects created to have permission of `0666` (world-writable); and directories as `0777`.

+> umask() sets the calling process's file mode creation mask (umask) to mask & 0777 (i.e., only the file permission bits of mask are used), and returns the previous value of the mask.

 In short, umask of `0` means objects are created with privileges initially revoked.

 {% highlight c %}